-Most people associate Spanish rice recipes with the famous and complex in flavor Paella recipes.
+Most people associate Spanish rice recipes with the famous and complex in flavor paella.

-Paella Spanish rice recipes use the correct type of Paella rice to make authentic recipes.
+And Spanish rice recipes that use the correct type of paella rice will make the best recipes.

-And the saffron spice which is known for being very pricey is also what makes Paella recipes very flavorful.
+The saffron spice which is known for being very pricey is also what makes paella recipes very flavorful.

-The saffron spice is also what gives Paella recipes their yellow golden hue.
-Saffron spice is a very important spice used in Spanish cooking.
+Saffron is also what gives paella recipes their yellow golden hue and saffron is a very important spice used in Spanish cooking.

-Fortunately, Spanish rice recipes like Paella can be altered using cauliflower rice for those of you who cannot tolerate the carbs in your diet any longer.
+Fortunately, Spanish rice recipes like paella can be altered using cauliflower rice for those who cannot tolerate the carbs in their diet any longer.

-The saffron spice is the "World's Most Expensive Spice" as this spice comes from a flower.
+The saffron spice is the "World's Most Expensive Spice" and this spice comes from a flower.

 This particular flower has three stigmas which are tiny threadlike strands that are then picked off by hand - hence the expense.

 Saffron imparts a rich golden yellowish color to Spanish rice recipes and a little goes a long way.
-Too much saffron will impart a bitter taste to your meal.
+However, too much saffron will impart a bitter taste to your meal.